rochagbriel/movie_client/README.md

 # MyFlix Client

-This is a Single Page made using React.js that will consume the API that I created in this repository: https://github.com/rochagbriel/movie_api .
+This is a Single Page App(SPA) made using React.js that will consume the API that I created in this repository: https://github.com/rochagbriel/movie_api .

 ## Technologies Used

 - HTML
+- SCSS
-- CSS
+- JavaScript
 - React.js

-**The following libraries were also used:**
+**The following tools were also used:**

 - Parcel
+- Redux
+- React-Bootstrap
+- npm

 ## Credits